Anna Guérin: Inter-Allied Poppy Day

 Anna Guérin thought her fundraising days were over.
 However, after five days back home in France, she was summoned to Paris.
 The French government created ‘La Ligue des enfants de France et d’Amérique’, with the poppy as its emblem.
 Madame Anna Guérin was tasked with returning to the United States to create the American branch – called the ‘American-Franco Children’s League’ (also known as ‘American Star’).
 The symbolism of the poppy was inspired by the poem In Flanders Fields by Lt.
 Col. John McCrae, a Canadian military surgeon.

 In each state she visited, Anna Guérin set up American and French Children's League committees.
 Membership subscriptions and fundraising events would provide some valuable funds, much needed for orphans in the devastated war-torn regions of France, on a regular basis.
 In 1919, she began holding Poppy Days in the United States – distributing artificial paper poppies, in exchange for donations.
 Local women and girls were the mainstay of her operations; poppy sellers wore sashes bearing “In Flanders Fields the poppies grow”.
 American Legion National Commander Colonel Frederick W. Galbraith Jr. invited Anna to explain her ‘Inter-Allied Poppy Day’ idea at the American Legion Convention in Cleveland, Ohio in September 1920.
 There, the Legionnaires christened Anna "The Poppy Lady from France"; adopted the poppy as their memorial emblem; and agreed to support her in her Poppy Days.

 In April 1921, every American State was informed that the French-made silk poppies (organised by “The Poppy Lady”) had arrived in the United States.
-Also in that month, Anna Guérin’s American and French Children’s League had to undergo an enforced change.
+The same month, Guérin’s American and French Children’s League underwent an enforced change.
 If the League was to continue functioning, it had to be recognised by the National Information Bureau in New York City.
-It was, to this end that, in October 1920, League President Hartley Burr Alexander, wrote to the Bureau’s Director.
+To this end that, League President Hartley Burr Alexander, wrote to the Bureau’s Director in October 1920.
 The Bureau gave its approval but with certain caveats, one being that Anna’s American and French Children’s League should have a wider scope and be aligned to its Paris-based committee of La Ligue Americaine-Francaise des Enfants.

-On 27 April 1921, the wider scope was achieved by a merger with a newly formed charity, which had one Rt.
-Rev. Herbert Shipman as its helm, reverting to its original American-Franco Children’s League.
+On 27 April 1921, the wider scope was achieved by a merger with a newly formed charity, which had Rt.
+Rev. Herbert Shipman at its helm, reverting to its original American-Franco Children’s League.
 This merger caused upset.
-Some old League members did not approve, they were not prepared to move to the new League.
+Some old League members did not approve, and were not prepared to move to the new League.
 These included the old League’s Chairman Mrs. Tyler Perine and its New York State Committee Chairman Mrs. Mercedes McAllister Smith.